-Some people with cancer may want to know the survival rates for their type of cancer.
-Others may not find the numbers helpful, or may even not want to know them.
+Some people with cancer want to know the survival rates for their type of cancer.
+Others might not find the numbers helpful, or might even not want to know them.
 If you do not want to know them, stop reading here and skip to the next section.

 Testicular cancer is one of the most curable forms of cancer.
-According to the National Cancer Institute, the 5-year relative survival rate for all men with this cancer is 95%.
 If the cancer hasn’t spread outside the testicle, the 5-year relative survival rate is 99%.
-Even if the cancer has spread to nearby lymph nodes, the rate is 96%.
-If it has spread to organs or lymph nodes away from the tumor, the 5-year relative survival rate is around 72%.
+Even if the cancer has grown into nearby structures or has spread to nearby lymph nodes, the rate is 96%.
+If it has spread to organs or lymph nodes away from the tumor, the 5-year relative survival rate is around 74%.

 These numbers give you an overall picture, but keep in mind that every person’s situation is unique and the statistics can’t predict exactly what will happen in your case.
-Talk with your cancer care team if you have questions about your own chances of a cure, or how long you might survive your cancer.
+Many other factors can affect a person’s outlook, such as your age, the type of testicular cancer, and how well the cancer responds to treatment.
+Talk with your cancer care team if you have questions about your own chances of a cure, or how long you might survive.
 They know your situation best.